Kevin Newman Player Props: Reds vs. Phillies

 |Games w/1+ RBI

+- Phillies pitchers combine to surrender 15 total home runs at a clip of 1.3 per game (to rank 17th in baseball).

-- The Phillies will look to Walker (0-1) in his second start of the season.
+- Falter (0-1) starts for the Phillies, his third of the season.

-- In his most recent appearance on Monday, the right-hander threw 4 1/3 innings against the New York Yankees, giving up four earned runs while surrendering four hits.
+- In his most recent appearance on Saturday, the left-hander threw five innings against the Cincinnati Reds, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.